data-apis/scipy-2023-presentation/paper.rst

-:cite:`Meurer2021a`, several commonly used array libraries, including CuPy :cite:`Fang2021a`, Dask :cite:`White2022a`, MXNet :cite:`Yyc2021a`, PyTorch :cite:`Meier2021a`, and JAX :cite:`Vanderplas2023a`, have either adopted or are in the processing of adopting the array API standard.
+:cite:`Meurer2021a`, several commonly used array libraries, including CuPy :cite:`Fang2021a`, Dask :cite:`White2022a`, MXNet :cite:`Yyc2021a`, PyTorch :cite:`Meier2021a`, and JAX :cite:`Vanderplas2023a`, have either adopted or are in the process of adopting the array API standard.
 Increased array library adoption has increased array interoperability, which, in turn, has encouraged array-consuming libraries, such as SciPy :cite:`Yashchuk2022a` and scikit-learn :cite:`Fan2022a`, to adopt the standard by decoupling their implementations